Oyebamijisodiq/Oyebamijisodiq/README.md

 - 👋 Hi, I’m @Oyebamijisodiq
 - 👀 I’m a software developer
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on challenging Django projrcts
 - 📫 How to reach me ...
 On WhatsApp 08071208672
 On LinkedIn @Oyebamiji Sodiq